yellowdog/python-examples/README.md

 Python version 3.7 or later is required.
 It's recommended that installation is performed in a Python virtual environment (or similar) to isolate the installation from other Python environments on your system.

-Installation is via `pip` and PyPI using:
+Installation and subsequent update are via `pip` and PyPI using:

 ```shell
 pip install -U yellowdog-python-examples
 ```

-The command line above is also used to update the commands.
+If you're interested in including **Jsonnet** support, please see the [Jsonnet Support](#jsonnet-support) section below.

 # Script Installation with Pipx